earlew/pwp_python_00/README.md

 4. Save results to output file.
 5. Make simple plots to visualize the results.

-To get a feel for how this code/model is organized, the `PWP.run()` function would be a good place to start.
+To get a feel for how this code/model is organized, the `PWP_helper.pwp_run()` function would be a good place to start.

 ## Input data